ludviked/masterthesis-soma-quality-checklist/README.md

 The thesis developed and evaluated the SOMA Quality Checklist, a 25-item checklist for assessing the methodological quality of second-order meta-analyses (SOMAs), also referred to as meta-meta-analyses.
 The checklist was applied to a corpus of 79 published SOMAs.

-This repository provides the materials needed to understand the checklist, reproduce the analyses, and document the literature search and screening process.
+This repository provides the materials needed to understand the checklist, document the analytic workflow, and document the literature search and screening process.

 ## Repository structure

 - `code/` contains the R script used for data preparation, descriptive analyses, exploratory factor analyses, latent class analyses, network analysis, and figure generation.
-- `data/` contains the input dataset used by the R script and the final data files used for reporting.
+- `data/` contains a README explaining why the thesis-specific analysis dataset is not publicly available at this stage.
 - `materials/` contains the final SOMA Quality Checklist, the accompanying codebook, and the practical coding sheet for researchers.
 - `search-screening/` contains PRISMA flowcharts and search/screening documentation.
-- `results/` can be used to store generated figures and tables.

 ## Main analysis script

 The main analysis script is:

-`code/SOMA_Master_coding_Final.R`

-The script imports the analysis dataset from:

-`data/SOMA-Data_Descriptives_Import.xlsx`

-To reproduce the analyses, download or clone the repository, set the working directory to the repository root, and run the script in the `code/` folder.
-Required R packages are loaded at the beginning of the script.
+`code/SOMA_Master_Analysis.R`

+The script requires the thesis-specific analysis dataset.
+This dataset is not publicly available at this stage because the broader SR-SOMA dataset is currently under embargo.
+The dataset can be made available to thesis evaluators upon request or through restricted access.

 ## Materials